-Distribution: Occurring east of the Cascades in Washington; Washington south to Nevada, east to the Rocky Mountains.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Nevada, east to the Rocky Mountains.

-Habitat: Slightly moist spots in the shrub-steppe, to open areas at mid-elevation.
+Habitat: Seasonally moist areas in sagebrush-steppe, to open areas at moderate elevations.

 Conservation Status: Not of concern